 Complex systems approach for sports injuries: moving from risk factor identification to injury pattern recognition-narrative review and new concept

-One article on PainSci cites Bittencourt 2016: Your Back Is Not Out of Alignment
+One page on PainSci cites Bittencourt 2016: Your Back Is Not Out of Alignment

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.